J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

   <img src="./tasks/univariate_forecasting/assets/llm_predictions.png" height="400" />
 </figure>

 Seeing that the language model suggested a time series forecasting model, I let it write the code to fit one.
-This took the language model 8.05 seconds.
+This took the model 8.05 seconds.
 You can see the language model's full response [here](./tasks/univariate_forecasting/code/llm_generated_forecasting_code.md).

-The generated code did not run successfully because it made use of deprecated functionality in the python *statsmodels* package, and I decided not to spend any time fixing it's code.
-I'm aware that the language model could have solved this issue through through self-guided trial and error (and that OpenAI has a product for this), but I decided not to explore this particular rabbit hole.
-It was also apparent to me that the order of the ARIMA model was chosen seemingly arbitrarily - as opposed to being informed by the actual data - so I am skeptical about what the quality of it's predictions might have been.
+The generated code did not run because it made use of deprecated functionality in the python [statsmodels](https://github.com/statsmodels/statsmodels) package, and I decided not to spend any time fixing it's code.
+I'm aware that the language model might have been able to solve this issue through an iterative process of self-guided trial and error (and that OpenAI has a product for this), but I decided not to explore this particular rabbit hole - I wouldn't accept this sloppy non-working code from a human developer, so I won't accept it from this robot  either.

+It's also apparent to me that the order of the ARIMA model was chosen seemingly arbitrarily (rather than being informed by the actual data) so I am skeptical about what the quality of the predictions might have been even if the code had worked.

+Overall, I'm very impressed by the language model's output.
+It was not flawless, but GPT4 could definitely provide some value as a data analyst (on this sort of data).

 </details>
 <br>

 <details>
   <summary>Click here to see the prompt which I gave to the language model</summary>

+Although it is possible for GPT4 to use images as input, I just gave it the raw data to work with.

+Here is the prompt which the model received from me:

 "

   SYSTEM: You are an insightful and educated data analyst.